-Our goal is to conserve the world's largest wild places in 16 priority regions, home to more than 50% of the planet's biodiversity.
+Our goal is to conserve the world's largest wild places in 14 priority regions, habitat for around 50% of the world’s biodiversity and a wide range of charismatic megafauna.

 WCS uses science to discover and understand the natural world.
 This knowledge helps us engage and inspire decision-makers, communities, and millions of supporters to take action with us to protect the wildlife and wild places we all care about.